-- (c) Compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted: - (d) Provide for an appropriate contract and / or delivery period; - (e) stipulate if the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish-22 - If the bidder is required by law to prepare annual financial (i) statements for auditing, their audited annual financial statements - - (aa) for the past three years; or - since their establishment if established (bb) during the past three years; - (ii) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 days; - (iii) Particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract; - (iv) a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the municipality or municipal entity is expected to be transferred out of the Republic; and - (j) Stipulate that disputes must be settled by means of mutual consultation, mediation (with or without legal representation), or, when unsuccessful, in a South African court of law. - (k) Not be aimed at hampering competition, but rather to ensure fair, equitable, transparent, competitive and cost effective bidding, as well as the protection or advancement of persons or categories of persons.
+- (b) include the preference points system to be used, goals as contemplated in the PPPFA; Preferential Procurement Regulations as amended and this policy; - (c) Compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted. - (d) Provide for an appropriate contract and / or delivery period. - (e) stipulate if the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish- - (i) If the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements - (aa) for the past three years; or - (bb) since their establishment if established during the past three years. - (ii) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 days. - (iii) Particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract. - (iv) a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the municipality or municipal entity is expected to be transferred out of the Republic; and - (f) Stipulate that disputes must be settled by means of mutual consultation, mediation (with or without legal representation), or, when unsuccessful, in a South African court of law. - (g) Not be aimed at hampering competition, but rather to ensure fair, equitable, transparent, competitive and cost-effective bidding, as well as the protection or advancement of persons or categories of persons.

-24. Public invitation for competitive bids
+23 Public invitations for competitive bids